How to Prepare Artwork for Samsung’s The Frame TV

 Preview the exported file to confirm that the image appears as desired, with no unexpected cropping or quality loss.

-By following these steps, you’ll have an artwork file that’s not only technically compatible with The Frame TV but also visually striking.
+By following these steps, you’ll have an artwork file that’s not only technically compatible with The Frame TV, CanvasTV, and other 4K art TVs, but also visually striking.
 This process, while technical, allows for creative discretion at every step, ensuring that the final output is uniquely yours and ready to enhance the ambiance of your living space.

 Transferring and Displaying Your Art on The Frame TV